 The Many Benefits Of Raw Honey You Need To Know About

-With all the bad news surrounding sugar as of late, most people know to avoid it at all costs.
-But, this doesn’t eliminate the fact that we do need some type of sweetener to enhance the taste of many of our foods.
+With all the bad news surrounding sugar lately, most people know to avoid it at all costs.
+But this doesn’t eliminate the fact that we do need some sweeteners to enhance the taste of many of our foods.

-While one route you can go is adding artificial sweeteners to your dishes, many people don’t feel so comfortable with this routine.
+While you can add artificial sweeteners to your dishes, many people don’t feel so comfortable with this routine.
 Just the name alone says all you need to know: artificial.
 Why would you put something that is not natural in your body?
-Clearly this can’t be a good thing.
-While research has supposedly deemed these sweeteners safe, many people still feel that they do experience unwanted side effects when using them.
+Clearly, this can’t be a good thing.
+While research has supposedly deemed these sweeteners safe, many still feel they experience unwanted side effects when using them.

-While honey still does contain calories and will provide the body with glucose, therefore it does need to be eaten in moderation, it’s one of the best naturally occurring sweeteners that you can be using.
+While honey still does contain calories and will provide the body with glucose, it does need to be eaten in moderation; it’s one of the best naturally occurring sweeteners that you can use.

-So let’s walk you through some of the key benefits that honey has to offer so you can see why this is one food you may want to start incorporating a little more often.
-There’s so much more you can do with honey than just adding a little to a slice of toast or in your afternoon tea.
+So, let’s walk you through some of the key benefits that honey offers so you can see why this is one food you may want to start incorporating a little more often.
+You can do so much more with honey than just adding a little to a slice of toast or in your afternoon tea.

 Before We Start…